awsdocs/aws-doc-sdk-examples/basics_scenarios/batch_scenario/SPECIFICATION.md

 --------------------------------------------------------------------------------
 --------------------------------------------------------------------------------
-7. Check the status of the job.
+7. Check the status of job 5a7af03d-2659-4e96-a714-94beaacce600

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

-Job status: STARTING
+Job status retrieved successfully.
+Status: STARTING Job Status: STARTING

 Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

 --------------------------------------------------------------------------------
-8 Delete a Batch compute environment
+8. Delete Batch resources
-WHen deleting an AWS Batch compute environment, it does not happen instantaneously.
+When deleting an AWS Batch compute environment, it does not happen instantaneously.
 There is typically a delay, similar to some other AWS resources.
 AWS Batch starts the deletion process.